-After a long day of snorkeling at Turtle Reef, you might want to grab a cool, refreshing drink at Bar Jack, Tiki Beach or the Wreck Bar at Rum Point.
+After a long day of snorkeling at Turtle Reef, you might want to grab a cool drink at the Macabuca Tiki Bar.
+The onsite Sundivers shop has an outdoor shower to rinse.